-A change or process in which chemical substances convert into other substances.
+A chemical reaction is a change or process in which chemical substances convert into other substances.

 This usually involves the breaking and formation of chemical